How to Get Paid Selling Market “Insurance”

-KO eventually dropped to $35… and Buffett “put” the stock.
-So he received $7.5 million upfront in premium income – that helped to buy more of a stock he already loved anyway.
+KO eventually dropped to $35… and Buffett got “put” upon.
+He had received $7.5 million upfront in premium income – that helped to buy more of a stock he already loved anyway.

 Starting Your Own Insurance Operation

-Many investors consider options to be risky.
-And the way most people use them (buying speculative calls) is a sure-fire way to lose money quickly.
+Many investors consider options to be risky – and the way most people use them (buying speculative calls) is a sure-fire way to lose money quickly.

 But as I showed you above, options can be a safe, conservative strategy to make extra money in the markets.